 The safety of our children at school is our first priority.
 Over the last few years, our district has made considerable improvements to make our schools safer.
 These achievements were possible due to the support of our community.
 Through bond initiatives our schools increased security by creating secure entryways, installing additional cameras, installing updated door locks, installing a lockdown button (immediately locking all doors), replacing outdated emergency alert systems, and much more.
 We have also collaborated with local law enforcement including parent informational meetings and staff training.
 The topic of school safety is sensitive and critically important; and so we are grateful for our partnership with law enforcement and for the support of our community.

 Please review the information and reminders below regarding school safety:

-- Throughout our district, we have specific plans we follow in case of an emergency.
+- Throughout our district, we have specific plans we follow in case of an emergency including designated evacuation sites.

 - As a staff, we review these procedures and plans at the beginning of the school year and periodically throughout the year.